• About

 ingredients needed to make homemade yogurt

-• Whole milk: Use whole milk for creamy homemade yogurt.
-I prefer grassfed organic milk.
+Whole milk: Use whole milk for creamy homemade yogurt.
+I prefer grass-fed organic milk.
+I do not recommend skim milk or part-skim milk.

-• Plain full-fat yogurt: Use unsweetened plain full-fat cow's milk yogurt.
-Plain yogurt is different from Greek yogurt, and I recommend using plain yogurt.
+Plain full-fat yogurt: Use unsweetened plain full-fat cow's milk yogurt.
+Plain yogurt differs from plain Greek yogurt.
+I recommend plain yogurt.

 skim the top off the milk